-BoI offers special savings accounts and CDs that can be structured as either Roth or traditional IRAs.
+Axos offers special savings accounts and CDs that can be structured as either Roth or traditional IRAs.

-IRA CDs are available with terms of 12 months (0.60% APY), 18 months (0.70% APY), or 36 months (0.75% APY), all of which require a $1,000 minimum opening deposit.
+IRA CDs are available with terms of 12 months, 18 months, or 36 months, all with decent but not spectacular yields.
+All Axos IRA CDs require a $1,000 minimum opening deposit.

 Mortgage and Refinancing Loans